Let’s talk about ENFP Villains! – Guest Post by David Presnell

 Inferior Si is strongly exhibited in a scene depicting a senate hearing.
 This infamous scene showcases Luthor’s ability to use the senator’s own words against her.
 This is a textbook ‘mic-drop’ moment for an ENFP.
 While it may seem childish and immature, it is 100% the way an ENFP villain would act!

-Secondly, Luthor’s plan to use Clark’s mother as a pawn to convince Clark to fight Batman is deeply emotionally affective, but it doesn’t consider the very important fact that Superman and Batman might simply team up against him.
+Secondly, Luthor’s plan to use Clark’s mother as a pawn to convince Clark to fight Batman is deeply emotionally effective, but it doesn’t consider the very important fact that Superman and Batman might simply team up against him.
 Luthor Jr. relies on his understanding of the hero’s emotions to ‘bank-on’ the idea that they won’t turn to working together.
 In the end, tertiary Te failed him when the heroes did just that.

-Regardless of the failure of his plan in the end, Luthor did achieve the desired emotional response from Superman.
+Regardless of the failure of his plan, in the end, Luthor did achieve the desired emotional response from Superman.
 When asked why he was doing any of this, he gave my last example of a wonderful combination of Ne-Fi-Te-Si:

 “See, what we call God depends upon our tribe, Clark Jo, ’cause God is tribal.
 God takes sides.
 No man in the sky intervened when I was a boy to deliver me from Daddy’s fist and abominations.
 I figured out way back if God is all-powerful, He cannot be all good.
 And if He is all good, then He cannot be all-powerful.
 And neither can you be.”